We’re reader-supported; we may earn a commission from links in this article.

 Four lovebirds can live together in a common location for play but should be kept in separate cages when they sleep.
-Lovebirds can be very territorial and one pair may fight with lovebirds of the same gender in the other pair.
-Male lovebirds may be more tolerant to living together in a group of 4.
+Lovebirds can be very territorial, and one pair may fight with lovebirds of the same gender in the other pair.
+Male lovebirds may be more tolerant of living together in a group of 4.

 Can You Tame A Pair of Lovebirds?

-A pair of lovebirds can be tamed over time and can take up to 6 months to a year to bond with humans.
-Lovebirds need to receive extra care and quality time over long periods before they trust and show affection to their owners.
+A pair of lovebirds can be tamed over time, taking up to 6 months to a year to bond with humans.
+Lovebirds need extra care and quality time over long periods before they trust and show affection to their owners.

 Do Two Male Lovebirds Fight?

-Two male lovebirds do fight if they are quarreling over food, space, or territory.
-However, male lovebirds are less territorial so they fight with much less aggression and less frequency than female lovebirds.
+Two male lovebirds fight if they are quarreling over food, space, or territory.
+However, male lovebirds are less territorial, so they fight with much less aggression and less frequency than female lovebirds.